fungzhanyang/angular-custom-element-demo/README.md

 ## Description

-Demo to use @angular/elements ang ngx-build-plus to build the custom element to work in any framework!
+Demo to use @angular/elements and ngx-build-plus to build the custom element to work in any framework!

 ## Build custom element